surniaulula/wpsso-rrssb/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
-	* When checking for empty arguments to remove for the Twitter buttons, match both the '&' and '&amp;' query delimiters.
+	* When checking for empty arguments to remove for the Twitter buttons, match both the '&' and '&amp;amp;' query delimiters.
 * *Developer Notes*
 	* None